Fiduciary Group LLC Invests $207,000 in NextEra Energy Partners, LP (NYSE:NEP)

-Fiduciary Group LLC bought a new position in shares of NextEra Energy Partners, LP (NYSE:NEP – Get Rating) during the first quarter, according to its most recent Form 13F filing with the SEC.
-The fund bought 3,252 shares of the solar energy provider’s stock, valued at approximately $207,000.
+Fiduciary Group LLC bought a new position in shares of NextEra Energy Partners, LP (NYSE:NEP – Get Rating) during the 1st quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor bought 3,252 shares of the solar energy provider’s stock, valued at approximately $207,000.

-A number of other institutional investors have also made changes to their positions in NEP.
-Lazard Asset Management LLC acquired a new position in shares of NextEra Energy Partners during the 4th quarter worth approximately $27,000.
-Creative Financial Designs Inc. ADV acquired a new position in shares of NextEra Energy Partners during the 1st quarter worth approximately $36,000.
-Exane Derivatives acquired a new position in shares of NextEra Energy Partners during the 1st quarter worth approximately $63,000.
-Skandinaviska Enskilda Banken AB publ acquired a new position in shares of NextEra Energy Partners during the 4th quarter worth approximately $65,000.
-Finally, Comprehensive Financial Consultants Institutional Inc. acquired a new position in shares of NextEra Energy Partners during the 4th quarter worth approximately $74,000.
+Other large investors also recently modified their holdings of the company.
+National Asset Management Inc. grew its holdings in shares of NextEra Energy Partners by 3.0% during the 1st quarter.
+National Asset Management Inc. now owns 8,245 shares of the solar energy provider’s stock worth $688,000 after purchasing an additional 237 shares in the last quarter.
+Prospera Financial Services Inc lifted its position in shares of NextEra Energy Partners by 7.9% during the 1st quarter.
+Prospera Financial Services Inc now owns 3,209 shares of the solar energy provider’s stock worth $266,000 after buying an additional 236 shares during the last quarter.
+Comprehensive Financial Consultants Institutional Inc. bought a new stake in shares of NextEra Energy Partners during the 4th quarter worth $74,000.
+Connor Clark & Lunn Investment Management Ltd. bought a new stake in shares of NextEra Energy Partners during the 1st quarter worth $544,000.
+Finally, Creative Financial Designs Inc. ADV bought a new stake in shares of NextEra Energy Partners during the 1st quarter worth $36,000.
 83.22% of the stock is owned by institutional investors and hedge funds.

 NextEra Energy Partners Increases Dividend

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, August 12th.
-Investors of record on Thursday, August 4th were given a dividend of $0.7625 per share.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, August 12th.
+Stockholders of record on Thursday, August 4th were given a dividend of $0.7625 per share.
+This represents a $3.05 dividend on an annualized basis and a dividend yield of 3.75%.
 This is an increase from NextEra Energy Partners’s previous quarterly dividend of $0.73.
-This represents a $3.05 annualized dividend and a dividend yield of 3.75%.
 The ex-dividend date was Wednesday, August 3rd.
-NextEra Energy Partners’s dividend payout ratio is currently 68.54%.
+NextEra Energy Partners’s dividend payout ratio (DPR) is 68.54%.

-NEP has been the topic of a number of research reports.
-Bank of America upped their price objective on NextEra Energy Partners from $60.00 to $70.00 and gave the company an “underperform” rating in a report on Friday, August 19th.
-KeyCorp upped their price objective on NextEra Energy Partners from $86.00 to $89.00 and gave the company an “overweight” rating in a report on Thursday, August 11th.
-Credit Suisse Group upped their price objective on NextEra Energy Partners from $74.00 to $79.00 and gave the company an “outperform” rating in a report on Monday, July 25th.
-UBS Group set a $90.00 price objective on NextEra Energy Partners in a report on Monday, June 20th.
-Finally, CIBC started coverage on NextEra Energy Partners in a report on Thursday, June 9th.
-They issued a “neutral” rating and a $79.00 price objective on the stock.
-Two research analysts have rated the stock with a sell rating, three have issued a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $84.38.
+Several analysts recently weighed in on NEP shares.
+CIBC started coverage on NextEra Energy Partners in a research report on Thursday, June 9th.
+They set a “neutral” rating and a $79.00 price objective for the company.
+TheStreet upgraded NextEra Energy Partners from a “c” rating to a “b-” rating in a research report on Thursday, June 30th.
+Morgan Stanley dropped their price objective on NextEra Energy Partners from $93.00 to $86.00 and set an “equal weight” rating for the company in a research report on Monday, June 13th.
+Bank of America upped their price objective on NextEra Energy Partners from $60.00 to $70.00 and gave the stock an “underperform” rating in a research report on Friday, August 19th.
+Finally, UBS Group set a $90.00 target price on NextEra Energy Partners in a research report on Monday, June 20th.
+Two investment analysts have rated the stock with a sell rating, three have assigned a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of $84.38.

 NextEra Energy Partners, LP acquires, owns, and manages contracted clean energy projects in the United States.
 It owns a portfolio of contracted renewable generation assets consisting of wind and solar projects, as well as contracted natural gas pipeline assets.
 NextEra Energy Partners, LP was incorporated in 2014 and is headquartered in Juno Beach, Florida.